simon-v/bchinfo.org/en/full-node.md

 enter is the same one you configured in the previous subsection.

 After filling in the details for the mapping, save the entry.
 You should not need to restart anything.
-Start Bitcoin Core (if you haven't already) and follow the [Testing Connections](#testing-connections) instructions to test your connection.
+Start Bitcoin Cash Node (if you haven't already) and follow the [Testing Connections](#testing-connections) instructions to test your connection.